N55 Upgraded Turbo GuidePin

 Fuel Upgrades

 In addition to needing some fuel supply upgrades, you will also need some actual fuel upgrades.
-Running high levels of boost and generating high power levels will require….higher octane fuel.
+Running high levels of boost and generating high power levels requires higher octane fuel to operate safely.
 The easiest option here is to run an E85 blend – it’s cheaper and more accessible than 100+ octane pump gas.

 The stock LPFP can handle an approximate 40% E85/pump blend.
 This will have your LPFP running at 100% and will likely be a performance limiter.
 Best bet is upgrading to a Stage 2 (or 3) LPFP.
 Stage 2 will run you about $450 and stage 3 $850 and should be a relatively easy DIY.